Infineon/optiga-trust-m-explorer/User Guide.md

 Generates OPTIGA™ Trust M AES symmetric key.

 AES Key is to select the AES key type to be generated.
-AES Key:  *AES 128, AES 192, AES 256*
+Supported AES Key:  *AES 128, AES 192, AES 256*  Key_usage is  to select the usage for the generated AES key.

-To generate AES symmetric key, Select the AES Key, then select "Generate AES key".
+To generate AES symmetric key, Select the AES Key and Key_usage.  then select "Generate AES key".

 ![](images/Crypto/AES/Key_Generation.png)